jwdelta/CanSys/README.md

 - fgsea: Fast Gene Set Enrichment Analysis tool.

 ## Setup
 CanSys requires no installation.
 However, users must execute `bash download.sh` to download the required databases prior to running the CanSys tool.
+This process may take ～2 hours to complete, and requires ～83GB of available storage.
 Additionally, users need to specify the ANNOVAR directory path by modifying the `annovar_Dir` variable in the `run_CanSys.sh` script.

 ## Usage
 ```shell